MicrosoftDocs/power-platform/power-platform/admin/manage-encryption-key.md

 -   PFX encryption key files must be password protected.

 For more information about generating and transferring an HSM-protected key over the Internet see [How to generate and transfer HSM-protected keys for Azure Key Vault](https://docs.microsoft.com/azure/key-vault/key-vault-hsm-protected-keys).
 Only [nCipher Vendor HSM key](https://docs.microsoft.com/azure/key-vault/keys/hsm-protected-keys#supported-hsms) is supported.
-Before generating your HSM key, go to the Power Platform admin center Manage encryption keys/Create New key window to obtain the Subscription ID for your environment Region.
-You need to copy and paste this Subscription ID into your HSM to create the key.
+Before generating your HSM key, go to the Power Platform admin center **Manage encryption keys**/**Create New key** window to obtain the subscription ID for your environment region.
+You need to copy and paste this subscription ID into your HSM to create the key.
 This will ensure that only our Azure Key Vault can open your file.

 <a name="keymgt_tasks"></a>